Master of Science in Applied Clinical Nutrition

 - Diplomate for the Chiropractic Board of Clinical Nutrition (DCBCN)

-The Master of Science in Applied Clinical Nutrition is not designed to lead to the Registered Dietician (RD) credential.
+NOTE: The M.S. in Applied Nutrition Program is not designed to lead to the Registered Dietician (RD) credential.
 Graduates of the program may not, without holding the appropriate certification, use the term Certified Dietician or Certified Nutritionist in New York State.

 The NYCC Difference